Zenas-law-group/delta/README.md

 # The Delta Portfolio

-Mr Fola-Jimi Fadugba (AMF & ACPR & Comptroller of the Currency) né le 14/05/1984 à Nogent-le-Rotrou, France
-Patent : 12366
+Mr Fola-Jimi Fadugba (AMF & ACPR & Comptroller of the Currency of Maryland), né le 14/05/1984 à Nogent-le-Rotrou, France Patent : 12366

 The Delta Portfolio